 Italian chef Gennaro Contaldo, the godfather of pasta, mentor to Jamie Oliver and one half of the Greedy Italians brings you The Pasta Book.
 Bursting with exciting, seasonal and super-simple recipes to bring an authentic taste of Italy to your kitchen, whether you're short on time or looking to go on an Italian cooking adventure.

 Specialised in Italian cuisine, Theo Randall is currently head chef at Theo Randall at the Intercontinental Hotel London Park Lane.
 My Simple Italian showcases Theo's favourite Italian dishes that he enjoys cooking at home when he's not working in his restaurant.
 He focuses on what he loves best - a few top quality ingredients making perfectly balanced flavour combination - and offers over 100 recipes with simple methods that work in a home kitchen.

-Francesco Mazzei, co-owner and Chef Patron at award-winning London restaurant, L'Anima, is one of the great Italian chefs working in Britain today.
-His brilliant book, Mezzogiorno, coming in November. celebrates the food of his region of Calabria, championing ingredients such as the spicy, spreadable pork sausage, n'duja to delicious effect.
+Francesco Mazzei, is chef patron of a number of esteemed London-based Italian restaurants, including Sartoria in Mayfair.
+His brilliant book, Mezzogiorno, celebrates the food of his region of Calabria, championing ingredients such as the spicy, spreadable pork sausage, n'duja to delicious effect.